2021–22 FIS Ski Jumping World Cup

 The 2021–22 FIS Ski Jumping World Cup was the 43rd World Cup season in ski jumping for men, the 25th official World Cup season in ski flying, and the 11th World Cup season for women.
-The men's season started in November in Nizhny Tagil, Russia and concluded in March in Planica, Slovenia.
-The women's season started in December in Lillehammer, Norway and was expected to conclude in March in Chaykovsky, Russia.
-Because of the Russian invasion of Ukraine, the women’s season concluded in Oberhof, Germany.
+The men's season started in November 2021 in Nizhny Tagil, Russia and concluded in March 2022 in Planica, Slovenia.
+The women's season started in December 2021 in Lillehammer, Norway and was expected to conclude in March 2022 in Chaykovsky, Russia.
+However, because of the Russian invasion of Ukraine, the women's season concluded in Oberhof, Germany.

-Norwegian Halvor Egner Granerud and Slovenian Nika Križnar were the defending overall champions from the 2020–21 season.
+Halvor Egner Granerud (men's) and Nika Križnar (women's) were the defending overall champions from the previous season.

+Season overview

-The 1st edition of new year's "Silvester Tournament" (women's version of Four Hills Tournament) was held with two K.O. events from 31 December to 1 January in Ljubno, Slovenia.
-The "Alpenkrone" (Crown of the Alps) tournament - consisting of one competition in Ramsau and two in Hinzenbach - also makes its debut in the women's competition.
+The first edition of the Silvester Tournament (women's version of the Four Hills Tournament) was held with two knockout events from 31 December 2021 to 1 January 2022 in Ljubno, Slovenia.
+The Alpenkrone Tournament – consisting of one competition in Ramsau and two in Hinzenbach – also made its debut in the women's competition.

-As of this season, the mixed competition on the large hill is making its debut.

-Fatih Arda İpcioğlu became the first Turkish ski jumper in history of World Cup who managed to qualify to the main competition at the season opener in Nizhni Tagil.
-He also became the first representative of Turkey to qualify for a competition at the Four Hills Tournament and the first to score World Cup points.
+Fatih Arda İpcioğlu became the first Turkish ski jumper in history of World Cup who managed to qualify to the main competition at the season opener in Nizhny Tagil.

-Karl Geiger became the third ski jumper in history to win the final of the previous season and the opening of a new one (after Espen Bredesen in 1992–93 and 1993–94 and Matti Hautamäki in 2002–03 and 2003–04).

-After his 12th win in an individual competition in Nizhni Tagil, Halvor Egner Granerud has the most wins of any Norwegian in the World Cup ever.
-The Norwegian is also the first jumper in World Cup history who could not qualify for two consecutive competitions (Ruka) after winning a competition (Nizhny Tagil).

-Marita Kramer won the individual competition on November 26 with the biggest lead over the second athlete (Ema Klinec) in the history of the FIS Women's' World Cup with 41,7 points.
+On 26 November 2021, Marita Kramer won the individual competition with the biggest ever lead over the second-placed athlete (Ema Klinec) in the history of the Women's World Cup with 41.7 points.

 For the first time since the 1983–84 season, six different athletes won the first six men's individual competitions.

-After the competition in Innsbruck was cancelled, for the second time in the 70-year history of the Four Hills Tournament will be held on three hills.
-The previous situation was in the 2007–08 season.
+After the competition in Innsbruck was cancelled, the Four Hills Tournament was held only on three hills; this has only happened once before in the tournament's 70-year history, in the 2007–08 season.

-For the first time ever, the Raw Air tournament consists of more competitions for women than for men.

-On 1 March 2022, following the 2022 Russian invasion of Ukraine, FIS decided to exclude athletes from Russia and Belarus from FIS competitions, with an immediate effect.
+On 1 March 2022, following the 2022 Russian invasion of Ukraine, the International Ski Federation (FIS) decided to exclude athletes from Russia and Belarus from FIS competitions, with an immediate effect.